Delicious Wine Styles for Summer Sipping

 Spain

-With its arid, dry, punishingly hot climate (in summer it’s not uncommon hit 45°C or higher), Spain excels at the intriguing Tempranillo grape.
+With its arid, dry, punishingly hot climate (in summer it’s not uncommon hit 45°C or higher throughout much of the coutry), Spain excels at the intriguing Tempranillo grape.
 Ranging from juicy and fresh, ruby-red Crianza-style wines, to brooding, earthy, and spicy Grand Reserva that has stuffing to last decades in the cellar, Tempranillo is well suited to the mix of foods found in the Iberian Peninsula.
 There’s an enticing mix of cuisine, depending on where in the country you find yourself, from smoky chorizo, sweet jamón, and rich rabbit braises, to fresh sea urchin, earthy potatoes, and cooling gazpacho.

 Portugal